Whoopi Goldberg

 Whoopi Goldberg Now

-Regarding new film projects, as soon as quarantine restrictions are lifted, Goldberg will continue filming Josh Boone's science fiction drama "The Stand," an adaptation of the novel by Stephen King.
-The film tells the story of a deadly virus leak at a secret base.
-The survivors form two opposing camps.
-Whoopi's character, Mother Abagail, is the spiritual leader of the "good side."
+As for upcoming projects, Goldberg is set to continue filming Josh Boone's sci-fi drama "The Stand," based on the novel by Stephen King.
+The story follows survivors of a deadly virus outbreak from a secret facility who split into two opposing factions, with Whoopi's character, Mother Abagail, serving as the spiritual leader of the "good" camp.

 Whoopi Goldberg on the set of 'The Stand'